anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
 As a consequence, the DNS transaction ID is always elided and the value 0 is assumed.

-A question within the question section is encoded as a CBOR array containing up to 3 entries:
+A question within the question section is encoded as a CBOR array containing the following entries:

-1. The queried name (as text string, see {{sec:domain-names}}),
+1. The queried name (as domain name, see {{sec:domain-names}}) which MUST not be elided,
 2. An optional record type (as unsigned integer), and
 3. An optional record class (as unsigned integer)